 The presented architecture covers the AWS IoT Core endpoints, for HTTPS and MQTT protocols.
 Any traffic to other AWS services, e.g., Amazon S3 or Amazon DynamoDB, is unaffected.
-If your devices connect to such services using dynamic IPs and your devices are Linux-based with sufficient compute resources, then this OpenVPN-based AWS Solutions Implementation provides a fully private VPN layer for your devices with static IP addresses on a single port to tunnel all traffic (including IoT endpoints) from your devices to the AWS cloud.
+If your devices connect to such services using dynamic IPs and your devices are Linux-based with sufficient compute resources, you can establish a VPN connection using AWS Client VPN or self-managed VPN client (OpenVPN, WireGuard, libreswan, and similar) from your device to the AWS cloud.
+This will create a private network layer for your devices with static IP addresses on a single port to tunnel all traffic (including IoT endpoints) from your devices to the AWS cloud.

 To avoid incurring future charges, destroy the CDK app or delete the CloudFormation stack and manually release the Elastic IPs once you have ensured and verified that you no longer need them.
 If you created a new device with the “get started connecting” workflow, you can delete the associated thing, certificate, and policy.

 In this blog post, I demonstrated how to create an AWS IoT Core device data endpoint with static IP addresses and a custom domain.
 You can use these static IP addresses to create firewall rules and increase network security, while still allowing your IoT devices to connect to the AWS IoT service in your AWS account through a highly scalable load balancer.